ZenMagick/ZenMagick/plugins/pageCache/Readme.txt

 * plugins.pageCache.strategy.callback [function name]
   Default: defaultStrategy (plugin method_
   The value is taken as function name / callable to determine whether the current request is cacheable or not.
-  The function / callable is expected to accept an instance of ZMRequest as single parameter.
+  The function / callable is expected to accept an instance of zenmagick\http\Request as single parameter.

 * plugins.pageCache.strategy.allowed [array|comma separated string]
   Default: ZM_PLUGINS_PAGE_CACHE_ALLOWED_DEFAULT